lukesky19/SkyMines/README.md

 ## Features
 * Supports WorldEdit and FastAsyncWorldEdit
 * Restricts block breaking within a SkyNode to a configured list of blocks.
 * Teleports player to safety before a SkyNode is pasted.
-(Doesn't apply when pasting using the /skynodes paste command)
 * Multiple schematics can be configured for one location.
 The plugin will pick one at random.
 * Multiple tasks are supported to paste multiple SkyNodes at once.